eoscostarica/eos-local/README.md

 **Important Disclaimer: This is a Work in Progress**

-Most recent developments can be found in the [fast-forward-env]  branch/(https://github.com/eoscostarica/eos-dapp-dev-env/tree/fast-forward-env)
+Most recent developments can be found in the [fast-forward-env](https://github.com/eoscostarica/eos-dapp-dev-env/tree/fast-forward-env) branch

 ## Features